alexiacw11/HomeCreditDefaultRisk/README.md

 <li>Trying many models is crucial
 <li>Including additional data does not always have a high return on investment
 <li>Feature selection and engineering were key to improving model performance
-<li>It is important to do robustness checks throughout the modeling process to ensure changes made are improving results
+<li>Robustness checks throughout the modeling process are essential to ensure changes made are improving results
 <li>The importance of being creative when interpreting business results, especially in a presentation
 </ul>